 The superannuation Splitting Orders are binding on the Trustees of the superannuation funds.
 The interest in a party’s superannuation can be calculated and if necessary valued.
 Our family lawyers will provide you with access to qualified experts who can value a superannuation entitlement if necessary whether it is an accumulated or defined benefit interest.
 It is also necessary to consider the taxation of the superannuation entitlement when a valuation is undertaken.

-Under the Australian Constitution the Commonwealth Government has the jurisdiction to make laws in relation to divorce and matrimonial causes which includes parental rights and time spent with children otherwise known historically as custody rights.
+Under the Australian Constitution the Commonwealth Parliament has jurisdiction to make law in relation to marriage and divorce.

 In some circumstances it is possible to apply for a divorce even though you have not lived physically apart from your spouse for the required 12 month period.